lm-sys/FastChat/README.md

 **NOTE**:
 Our released weights are only compatible with huggingface/transformers commit: `c612628045822f909020f7eb6784c79700813eda`.
 The weights do not work with commits after this due to some upstream changes in the tokenizer.
+We install the correct version of transformers when fastchat is installed.

 ### Vicuna-13B
 This conversion command needs around 60 GB of CPU RAM.